AbijithRajan/adf-integration-samples/README.md

 # adf-integration-samples

-This document convers ADF samples to create a pipeline to copy data from Anthology Student database to Any database on customer domain.
+This document covers ADF samples to create a pipeline to copy data from Anthology Student database to Any database on customer domain.

 ## Pre-requisite
 - Contact Anthology Cloud team to create Self hosted integration runtime.